decentralized-identity/bbs-signature/spec.md

 28. return spk

 How a signature is to be encoded is not covered by this document.
 (TODO perhaps add some additional information in the appendix)
+(FIXME: Encoding out of scope OK, but wire format is required for test vectors.
+Unless this document is not normative.)

 ## SpkVerify